dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/optimizing-performance-text.md

 If you have custom control and you want to render glyphs, use the <xref:System.Windows.Media.DrawingContext.DrawGlyphRun%2A> method.

 WPF also provides lower-level services for custom text formatting through the use of the <xref:System.Windows.Media.FormattedText> object.
-The most efficient way of rendering text in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] is by generating text content at the glyph level using <xref:System.Windows.Documents.Glyphs> and <xref:System.Windows.Media.GlyphRun>.
-However, the cost of this efficiency is the loss of easy to use rich text formatting, which are built-in features of [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] controls, such as <xref:System.Windows.Controls.TextBlock> and <xref:System.Windows.Documents.FlowDocument>.
+The most efficient way of rendering text in Windows Presentation Foundation (WPF) is by generating text content at the glyph level using <xref:System.Windows.Documents.Glyphs> and <xref:System.Windows.Media.GlyphRun>.
+However, the cost of this efficiency is the loss of easy to use rich text formatting, which are built-in features of Windows Presentation Foundation (WPF) controls, such as <xref:System.Windows.Controls.TextBlock> and <xref:System.Windows.Documents.FlowDocument>.

 <a name="FormattedText_Object"></a>